 About

-I am a social and cultural historian of modern Britain, focusing on the intersecting histories of race and gender in the latter decades of the twentieth century.
+I am a social and cultural historian of modern Britain, focusing on the intersecting histories of race and womanhood in the latter decades of the twentieth century.
+I did my BA in History and French at the University of Leeds (2014) and my MA in Modern History at UCL (2016).
 I completed my PhD in History from the University of Manchester in 2021, where I wrote my dissertation titled, 'Race, motherhood, and multiculturalism: the making of female identities in the British inner city, c.
 1970-1990'.
-My current project explores the history of white women and integration in post-war Britain.

 I am also interested in questions to do with researcher positionality and historical ethics in relation to the study of race, which I have written about here.